rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to the valid position movement of a robot in a 2-d matrix.
 Refer to Day20/Problem 2.pdf for detailed information.

 3. The problem is related to the card game 21.
 Refer to Day20/Problem 3.pdf for more information regarding the problem.

+## Day 20
+Solved 3 coding problems from LeetCode using Python.
+1. The problem is related to the multiplication of two strings.
+Refer to Day20/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to the valid position movement of a robot in a 2-d matrix.
+Refer to Day20/Problem 2.pdf for detailed information.

+3. The problem is related to the card game 21.
+Refer to Day20/Problem 3.pdf for more information regarding the problem.

+## Day 21
+Solved 2 coding problems from HackerRank using Python.
+1. The problem is related to the Huffman Encoding.
+Refer to Day21/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to conversion of a string of ASCII characters to a string of characters.
+Refer to Day21/Problem 2.pdf for detailed information.